Xuanwo/qingchat/README.md

 `content` can be text or url of an image.

 ## Todo
-- [ ] Provide a auto setup for environment
+- [ ] Provide a auto setup for environment.
+- [ ] Auto show qrcode for login.
+- [ ] Finish work of cli.
 - [ ] Group
 - [ ] Friend
 - [ ] User